 #5.
 Rosemary Herbal Final Rinse

 This is a treatment for hair that is normal to oily.
 It will leave your hair feeling glossy, clean, and soft.
 You can also use it to treat dandruff or an itchy scalp.
 Like lavender, rosemary contains terpenic compounds that are useful in the treatment of dandruff ³.

-For a final rinse, get hold of 3-4 sprigs of rosemary from your garden or supermarket.
+Use it as a final rinse.
+Get hold of 3-4 sprigs of rosemary from your garden or supermarket.
 Steep these in about 2-3 cups of boiling water for about an hour.
 Strain the herbal water and use in your final rinse as a leave-in treatment.
 Whallah!

 This list of hair treatments covers some natural hair care ideas for adding moisture, shine, and fullness.
 Choose a homemade hair treatment to add moisture to dry hair, shine to oily hair, or to natural hair growth.

 Use these recipes for you and your family.
 Or, you could, with a bit of thought about packaging, turn these into awesome gifts for that special someone who prefers natural products.
 I hope this has helped.